Disclosure of information based on TCFD Recommendations

 - 1Process to identify and assess climate-related risks

-The Board of Directors supervises and advises on the measures for climate-related risks and opportunities which are reported by the ESG Committee. - 3 Integration of the process to identify, assess, and manage climate-related risks into overall risk management
+(Figure 1) Process to identify, assess, and manage climate-related risks and opportunities - 3 Integration of the process to identify, assess, and manage climate-related risks into overall risk management

 Metrics and Targets